The CardMatch Tool, which is offered by creditcards.com, often gives people access to bigger targeted card welcome bonuses.

 In order to use the tool you have to enter your name, address, and last four of your social security number, and based on that, it may make certain targeted offers available to you.

-Over a year ago I wrote about how there was a targeted 100K welcome bonus on The Platinum Card from American Express through the CardMatch Tool.
+I previously wrote about how there was a targeted welcome offer on The Platinum Card from American Express through the CardMatch Tool.
 The bonus stayed around for a while, and I’ve written about it every couple of months, because it seems like more people are constantly being targeted for the offer.
-So if you weren’t targeted in the past, it pays to check again.
+So if you weren’t targeted in the past, it pays to periodically check.

 Every time I write about it I know a bunch of new people apply, so I’m guessing it’s a combination of new people being targeted, and also a lot of people having just not checked the previous time to see if they were targeted.

-Again, this is targeted, so not everyone will be eligible.
+Again, if you do see something, keep in mind it is targeted, so not everyone will be eligible.
 However, in general, it makes sense to check the CardMatch Tool periodically to see if you’re targeted for any offers.
-Hopefully, some of you are eligible for this 100,000 Amex Platinum Card offer and can take advantage of this.

 Get access to Amex Centurion Lounge with your Amex Platinum Card

 Does Using The CardMatch Tool Count As A Credit Pull?

 While you do have to enter some personal information when using the CardMatch Tool (including your name, address, and the last four of your social security number), using the CardMatch Tool doesn’t count as a hard pull.
 CardMatch just does a soft pull on your credit, so checking your CardMatch offers (no matter how often) won’t impact your credit in any way.

 I check my CardMatch offers all the time, in hopes of being targeted for a special offer.